 As summer 2020 comes to a close, I’m feeling all kinds of emotions.
-I’m sad, mostly, but not just because I love this season, but because COVID-19 and other events of the world have created a dystopian-like existence I thought was years away from materializing.
+I’m sad, mostly, not just because I love this season, but because COVID-19 and other events of the world have created a dystopian-like existence I thought was years away from materializing.

 There were definitely many bright moments.
 But above all else, I’m grateful for the time I had with my kids.

-When my sons’ day camp was cancelled, my mama friend Steph and I created “Camp OB” on a lark — named after Oyster Bay (the wine, not the town).
+When my sons’ day camp was canceled, my mama friend Steph and I created “Camp OB” on a lark — named after Oyster Bay (the wine, not the town).
 Together, we envisioned a summer of activities like playing tennis, doing obstacle courses, crafting, going to the beach, and taking field trips.
 We planned s’mores by the fire pit and paddle boarding by the Long Island Sound.

 I’m incredibly grateful to say that WE DID IT!
 ALL OF IT (aside from camping outside — I didn’t feel like shelling out for a tent).